 - Agreement to cash out annual leave (DOCX 25KB) (PDF 27.8KB)

-- Application to vary parental leave within initial 12 months template (DOCX 56.6KB) (PDF 248KB)
+- Varying unpaid parental leave within the initial 12 months template (DOCX 56.6KB) (PDF 248KB)

 - Response to a request for flexible working arrangements template (DOCX 38.8KB) (PDF 201.6KB)